stephancill/opencast/README.md

 # Opencast

 A fully open source Twitter flavoured Farcaster client.
+Originally a fork of [ccrsxx/twitter-clone](https://github.com/ccrsxx/twitter-clone).

 The goal of this project is to provide a reference implementation of a Farcaster client in order to make it easier for developers to explore their ideas without having to start from scratch.